ngenebio-youngwoo/ngenebio-docs/docs/reference/footnotes.md

 ---
 template: overrides/main.html
-icon: material/format-align-bottom
 ---

 # Footnotes

-Footnotes are a great way to add supplemental or additional information to a specific word, phrase or sentence without interrupting the flow of a document.
-Material for MkDocs provides the ability to define, reference and render footnotes.
+Footnotes are a great way to add references to supplemental or additional information for a specific section of a document without interrupting the document flow.
+Material for MkDocs provides the ability to insert inline footnotes and render them at the bottom of the page.

 ## Configuration

-This configuration adds the ability to define inline footnotes, which are then rendered below all Markdown content of a document.
-Add the following lines to `mkdocs.yml`:
+### Footnotes

+[:octicons-file-code-24: Source][1] · [:octicons-workflow-24: Extension][2]

+The [Footnotes][2] extension, which is part of the standard Markdown library, adds the ability to add inline footnotes to a document and can be enabled via `mkdocs.yml`:

 ``` yaml